Siddarthva/AlgoViz/README.md

 [ ] Dynamic Scaling: Auto-adjust bar sizes based on screen width.

 [ ] Speed Control: Slider to adjust animation speed.

-🤝 Contribution

-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make are greatly appreciated.

-Fork the Project

-Create your Feature Branch (git checkout -b feature/AmazingFeature)

-Commit your Changes (git commit -m 'Add some AmazingFeature')

-Push to the Branch (git push origin feature/AmazingFeature)

-Open a Pull Request

-Guidelines:

-Follow React best practices (Hooks, Functional Components).

-Keep Tailwind classes organized.

-Maintain the "Neon Cyber" design language.

-📄 License

-Distributed under the MIT License.
-See LICENSE for more information.

 <div align="center">
 <p>Built with ❤️ by <a href="https://www.google.com/search?q=https://github.com/Siddarthva">Siddarthva</a></p>